-These Terms of Business apply in respect of the services you have engaged Crowe Australasia to provide under the attached Engagement Letter (or Proposal) (“Services”).
-These Terms of Business and the Engagement Letter (or Proposal) form the basis of the contract between you and Crowe Australasia ("Contract").
+These Terms of Business apply in respect of the services you have engaged Crowe Australasia to provide under the attached Client Services Agreement (or Proposal) (“Services”).
+These Terms of Business and the Client Services Agreement (or Proposal) form the basis of the contract between you and Crowe Australasia ("Contract").
 This Contract forms the entire agreement between you and Crowe Australasia relating to the Services.
 It replaces and supersedes any previous proposals, correspondence, understandings or other communications (written or oral).

 1. PERFORMANCE OF THE SERVICES

-1.1 The scope of the Services is limited to the work specified in the Engagement Letter (or Proposal).
+1.1 The scope of the Services is limited to the work specified in the Client Services Agreement (or Proposal).
 Either you or Crowe Australasia may request changes to the Services.

 1.2 We will use reasonable commercial efforts to provide the Services in an efficient and timely manner using all reasonable skill and expertise.